 Table 4-11.
-Lock Bit Protection Mode
+Lock bit protection mode. protoction mouor

-LB[1:0] Group configuration Description 11 NOLOCK3 No lock - no memory locks enabled.
+LB[1:0] Group Configuration Description 11 NOLOCK3 No lock - no memory locks enabled.
 10 WLOCK Write lock - programming of the flash and EEPROM is disabled for the programming interface.
 Fuse bits are locked for write from the programming interface.
 00 RWLOCK Read and write lock - programming and read/verification of the flash and EEPROM are disabled for the programming interface.
 The lock bits and fuses are locked for read and write from the programming interface.

-Note:

-1. Program the Fuse Bits and Boot Lock Bits before programming the Lock Bits.
+Note: 1.
+Program the Fuse Bits and Boot Lock Bits before programming the Lock Bits.